-Your genome is the information needed to build the human body and keep it healthy and maintain the human body.
+Your genome is the information needed to build the human body and keep it healthy.

 It is written in a chemical code called DNA.
-Your genome is made up of pieces segments of DNA, called genes.
-Cancers are caused by cells with unusual abnormal changes in their genome.
+Your genome is made up of segments of DNA, called genes.
+Cancers are caused by cells with unusual changes in their genome.